≪ Go to our review of Toasters

 The Breville again scored 6 in our defrosting tests, which works out to about average in a test that had scores as low as 3 and as high as 8.

 It produced decent toast from frozen bread but, as also occurred in our bagel testing with bagels, its problems with burning edges seemed to be somewhat magnified by the added challenges.
 It had similar results with frozen waffles, thawing and toasting them all the way through but with a good amount of burning and scorching at the edges.
 The Breville's defrost setting simply extends the cycle time rather than utilize the two phase thaw then toast technique of other models.
-This is most likely the reason it was outperformed in our defrosting tests by the Oster Jelly Bean and OXO On.
+This is most likely the reason it was outperformed in our defrosting tests by the Oster Jelly Bean.
 However, despite its less than optimal setting it was still able to perform better than the majority of models we tested.

 The Breville Die-Cast is probably the most visually stunning model we tested.
 It's the toaster all the other toasters want to ask to prom, but are too intimidated to do so.
 On top of its aesthetics the Breville offers the best user interface we experienced.
 With its higher price the Breville isn't for everybody.
 But if you don't mind spending a little extra, want something on your counter that looks like a monument to quality, and want to be reminded of that quality every time you use it, then the Breville is the clear choice.